Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Related Work

 \subsection{Siamese Network}

 The \textit{Siamese network} \cite{sia2016jonas} is a semantic textual similarity metric that is built on top of a feature representation network such as CNN \cite{yanlecun2005cnnsia} and RNN \cite{sia2016jonas}.
-Given an example input pair, the Siamese network first maps these two inputs into sequences of the word embedding vector using large-scale pretrained embeddings like Glove \cite{jeffrey2014glove}, then passes these vectors through the feature representation extractor's forward procedure and get the semantic vector representations, respectively.
+Given an example input pair, the Siamese network first maps these two inputs into sequences of the word embedding vector using large-scale pretrained embeddings like Glove \cite{jeffrey2014glove}, then passes these vectors through the representation extractor's forward procedure and get the semantic vector representations, respectively.
 Finally, the Siamese network applies $\ell^{1}$ norm (Manhattan distance) or $\ell^{2}$ (Euclidean distance) norm as the distance measurement function to calculate the similarity between these two representations.
-Furthermore, the long short-term memory (LSTM) is superior to the original RNNs for learning long range dependencies because its memory cell units can capture rich features across lengthy language token sequences, thus in this work, we employ the Siamese adaptation of the bidirectional LSTM network with the goal of learning the semantic relational chain.
+Furthermore, the long short-term memory (LSTM) is superior to the original RNNs for learning long-range dependencies because its memory cell units can capture rich features across lengthy language token sequences.
+Therefore, in this work, we employ the Siamese adaptation of the bidirectional LSTM network to learn the semantic relational chain.